ClawCodes/Classification_mammograms_cnn/README.md

 ![](https://github.com/Clawton92/Classification_mammograms_cnn/blob/master/graphs_images/path_common_mass.png)

-It would be interesting to training the network on the provided cropped images as it seems that learning the shapes of problematic masses could potentially lead to a better rate of classification.
+It would be interesting to train the network on the provided cropped images as it seems that learning the shapes of problematic masses could potentially lead to a better rate of classification.

 After tuning the simple CNN, I would like to move on to Transfer learning.
 In the paper provided the researchers used GoogLeNet (inception v1).
 I would like to move to transfer learning with inception v3 in Keras.